University of Perpetual Help System DALTA: History

 The story of the University of Perpetual Help System DALTA started in 1968 when Jose de Guzman Tamayo and his wife, Josefina "Nena" Laperal Tamayo, both doctors, founded a school system which is now known as the University of Perpetual Help System JONELTA, which has five campuses.
 The first campus, the Perpetual Help College and Hospital, was established in Manila to meet the local and international demand for nurses.
 Two years later, the Perpetual Help College and Hospital in Malasiqui, Pangasinan, was founded in response to the "government's program to promote health and educational development in the rural areas".
 This was followed by the founding of the third Campus at Perpetual Help School of Laguna, in Biñan, Laguna in 1976, and its medical school, the Perpetual Help School of Laguna Foundation.
 Thereafter, the Perpetual Help Campus at General Mariano Alvarez in Cavite and the Perpetual Help Campus in Cauayan, Isabela were established, bringing the number of campuses to five.

 Inspired by the noble cause of his parents, businessman and former Vice Mayor of Las Piñas Dr./BGen.
 Antonio "Tony" Laperal Tamayo (born October 24, 1945, Malasiqui, Pangasinan) alongside his wife, Dr. Daisy Moran Tamayo (born June 10, 1942, Manila), and a business associate, Dr. Ernesto Palanca Crisostomo, founded their own school, the Perpetual Help College of Rizal (PHCR) along Alabang-Zapote Road, in the municipality of Las Piñas, which was then a part of the province of Rizal.
 The school was housed in a four-story building constructed in just four months.

 One year after opening of the PHCR, they established the Perpetual Help Medical Center (PHMC) about 200 meters from the school grounds.

-The initial academic offering of PHCR is Bachelor of Science in Nursing.
+The initial academic offering of PHCR is Bachelor of Science in nursing.
 Upon opening of the program, 700 students immediately enrolled.
 This humble beginning opened the way for the infant school to expand in terms of curricular programs, faculty, research, community service, infrastructure, and professional development.
-Such developments gave recognition to the college, and in April 20, 1997, the Commission on Higher Education granted PHCR university status, leading to its name being changed as University of Perpetual Help Rizal (UPHR), achieving the distinction of being the first and (so far) only university in the recently chartered City of Las Piñas.
+Such developments gave recognition to the college, and on April 20, 1997, the Commission on Higher Education granted PHCR university status, leading to its name being changed as University of Perpetual Help Rizal (UPHR), achieving the distinction of being the first and university in the recently chartered City of Las Piñas.

 To reflect the distinction of leadership between the DALTA System (led by Dr./BGen.
 Tony, and Dr. Daisy Tamayo), and the JONELTA System (led by Jose, and Nena Tamayo), UPHR was rechristened as the University of Perpetual Help DALTA System (UPHDS) in 2004, making a slight reorganization a year later, leading to its official and business name of University of Perpetual Help System DALTA (UPHSD).

 The term DALTA in the name of the university is the acronym for Daisy [and] Antonio Laperal TAmayo, the conjugal founders.

-On February 5, 2026, in coincidence of the institution's 50th academic year (Academic Year 2025 - 2026), UPHSD will be celebrating its 50th founding anniversary, with the theme: Celebrating DALTA: Diversity, Altruism, Leadership, Technology, and Adaptability.
+On February 5, 2026, in coincidence of the institution's 50th academic year (Academic Year 2025 - 2026), UPHSD celebrated its 50th founding anniversary, with the theme: Celebrating DALTA: Diversity, Altruism, Leadership, Technology, and Adaptability.